semiwaker/TTGraph/README.md

 In this example, workers of a factory can link to human or robot, while the factory field of human and robot must link to a factory.

+## Use group in `link_type!` and `bidirectional!`

+Groups can be used in `link_type!` and `bidirectional!`.
+To avoid confliction, group name should not be variant name in NodeEnum or link name in TypedNode.

+All `VarGroup.LinkGroup` will be expaneded into multiple `Var.Link` pairs of the group.

+The purpose of this feature is to greatly reduce the number of lines to describe link types and bidirectional links, especially in complex graph.

+If there are n types of the same type group and m links of the same link group, then one line of such description can replace n*m lines of trival description.
+(In bidirecitonal link description such line number is further squared)

+Check the document for example.

 ## Working In Progress

 + Graph creation macro.
 A sub-language to simplify great amount of `alloc_node`, `fill_back_node` and `new_node` calls.